bobstrange/js-sandbox/typescript_course/tsc_features/README.md

 We cannot access to instance variable via decorator.
 (As first arg is prototype and decorator executed once before instance is created)

+We can use decorator for static variable, static method, static accessor.